 1. Let Employees Choose Their Documents

-This point is mentioned throughout this article for a reason.
+This point is mentioned over and over again for a reason.
 It’s tempting to ask for a driver’s license and Social Security card because they’re common.
-But the law clearly states that the employee chooses what to present, as long as the documents are on the official list.
+But the law clearly states that the employee must choose what to present, as long as the documents are on the official list.
 Steering an employee toward specific documents, even if done so with good intentions, can be seen as discriminatory.

 2. Only Accept Original Documents

-Photocopies are not allowed, except for a certified copy of a birth certificate.
-You need to see the original, unexpired documents yourself, or through an I-9 I-9 authorized representative if you're working remotely.
+Photocopies aren’t acceptable, except for a certified copy of a birth certificate.
+You (or an I-9 authorized representative) need to review original, unexpired documents - either in person or through a compliant remote verification process.

 4. Perform Regular Internal Audits